Sky secures Netball World Cup, extends Indycar deal

 All 60 games in the tournament, which will be hosted by Liverpool, will screen live on Sky Sport.

-In a backhand dig at the insurgent Spark - which has so far offered only skimpy details of its streaming plans - Sky director of Sport Richard Last said, "Our viewers can rest easy knowing that our live broadcast will be received reliably anywhere in the country."
+In a backhand dig at the insurgent Spark - which has so far offered only skimpy details of its streaming plans - Sky director of sport Richard Last said, "Our viewers can rest easy knowing that our live broadcast will be received reliably anywhere in the country."

 And International Netball Federation chief executive Clare Briegal struck a similar note, saying, "We know that we can rely on Sky to deliver our keystone event."